Norhaven/Jolt/README.md

 ## Methods

 All method calls begin with a `#` symbol and are case-sensitive.
 Open and close parentheses surround the method arguments, which are comma-separated.
-Let's take a look at a an example from the library.
+Let's take a look at an example from the library.
 ```json
 {
     "value": "#valueOf($.some.json.path)"